li-shaochuan/SEDIM/README.md

 By searching for the keyword Jurkat, 293T, Neuron9k, CD14+,
 CD56+, CD19+, CD34+, and CD4+ on the 10X Genomics platform including .
 GSE84133, GSE89232, GSE67602, can be downloaded from the public NCBI database
 # Contact
+If you have any questions, please feel free to contact us

 lixt314@jlu.edu.cn